 Take a look at some big companies who are doing stories, and some top bloggers or people who are in the same business as you, see what sort of things they’re doing and take inspiration from them.
 Always make it your own and your style will soon emerge.
 It’s OK to change things round and only do it if you enjoy it, not if it’s a chore.

 Make it interesting – it’s called a story for a reason, so random pictures without explanations, lots of shots of your dinner and selfies may not be so popular.
-You can add text, drawings, emojis and stickers to mix things up.
+You can add text, drawings, emojis, quizzes, questions and stickers to mix things up.
 Experiment a bit and find your style.
+You can find story templates around, there are loads of Instagram story templates on Canva which you can adapt.

 Stick to your niche – if you’re a parent blogger, stick to parenting, day to day family life etc., keep it relevant to your audience, but don’t make it all promotional or people will be turned off.